 Prof. Dr. Nazeer Ahmed, PhD

 Scholar, scientist, inventor, historian, legislator, Prof. Dr. Nazeer Ahmed is the founder patron of this Encyclopedia.
 It was his vision to compile a history of Islam from a global perspective, transcending the traditional emphasis on the Middle East.
 He wrote a two volume treatise, “Islam in Global History…From the Death of the Prophet Muhammed to the First World War” which was serialized in the Minaret Magazine in New York during 1995-1997 and then published by Suhail Academy in Lahore, Pakistan.
-The book has also been translated into Urdu and published by the Urdu academy in Bangalore, India.
+The book was also been published by Xlibris in the United States in 2001.
+It has been translated into Urdu and published by the Urdu academy in Bangalore, India.

-Dr. Ahmed is a philanthropist and for decades has supported scholarship programs for needy children and has also built mosques and schools.
-He was the architect of a unique religious complex near Bangalore which has attracted wide acclaim for its fusion of geometry and spirituality.
+Dr. Ahmed is a philanthropist and for decades has supported scholarship programs for needy children and has built several mosques and schools.
+Under RankStudent Trust, which he established in 2012, he provides digital learning to tens of thousands of children in India.
+He was the architect of a unique Eidgah religious complex near Bangalore which serves 12,000 worshipers and has attracted wide acclaim for its fusion of spirituality and space age geometry.

 Dr. Ahmed is well versed in several languages and has traveled widely in Asia, Europe and Africa.
 He received his training in Arabic from Molvi Abdul Quddus Qudsi and has remained a keen student of Qur’anic sciences throughout his life.
-In the year 2000, he met the eminent Shaikh Mohammed Nazim al Haqqani al Qabrasi of Cyprus and Turkey of the most distinguished Naqshbandi Order and received deep spiritual insights from his sohbets.
-Dr. Ahmed’s book, What Makes Us Human…A Spiritual Perspective was published in 1998 .
+In the year 2000, he met the eminent Shaikh Mohammed Nazim al Haqqani al Qabrasi of Cyprus and Turkey of the distinguished Naqshbandi Order and received deep spiritual insights from his sohbets.
+Dr. Ahmed’s book, What Makes Us Human…A Spiritual Perspective was published in 1998.
 His lasting achievement is a translation of the Qur’an into easy to read modern American English.
 The translation was worked on for a period of ten years and was published in 2011.
-It has earned the commendation of noted ulema from India and has been read on the internet by over 300,000 people around the world.
+It has earned the commendation of noted ulema and has been read on the internet by over 1,150,000 people from practically all corners of the globe.

 The compilation of an ambitious work like an encyclopedia is a multi-generation effort.
 It is the hope of Dr. Ahmed that the effort will continue with contributions from scholars, especially those of future generations.